-The Coonhound once called the Virginia Hound, is easy to train, dog and kid-friendly, and loves to play.
+The Coonhound, which was once called the Virginia Hound, is easy to train, dog and kid-friendly, and loves to play.
 They do require a serious amount of daily exercise to stay happy and healthy, as well.
 They are not the best choice for a first-time owner, and apartments are not a good idea.
 Besides that, you can expect a lot of drool, and males can grow to about 26 inches from shoulder height.

 This adorable breed is known for its short stature and long body.
 Also called the “Weiner dog”, this is a scent hound that was originally bred to sniff out the target on a hunt.
 They are now a family dog that is great with kids and will often pick their company over adults.

 Overall, this is an intelligent pooch that likes to play and help out.
 They are not fond of strangers or other dogs, however.
 They can also be somewhat stubborn.
 This comes into play while training, plus they will have no problem wandering off to do their own thing.